yodertv/Reminders/doc/bugs.md

 ##Open Bugs -- Next: (Bug#42)

-###(Bug#41) -- Lists with the archive name structure like todoSat-Aug-27-2016 don't load or save.
-- Now that I merged TodoCtrl w ListCtrl the todo's with dates in the name fail to work.
-- Basically I'm not done merging yet

 ###(Bug#40) -- todoServer doesn't handle DB Connection is destroyed error on modulus using mlab db for my big yodertvtodo db.
 ```
 ✓] Log streaming started (ctrl-c to exit)...